Ek Tho Chance

-Ek Tho Chance is a 2009 Bollywood erotic thriller film directed by Saeed Akhtar Mirza and produced by Rangita Pritish Nandy under Pritish Nandy Communications.
-The music director is Ismail Darbar.
+Ek Tho Chance is a 2009 Indian erotic thriller film directed by Saeed Akhtar Mirza and produced by Rangita Pritish Nandy under Pritish Nandy Communications.
+The film's music is composed by Ismail Darbar.
 The film stars Amrita Arora, Purab Kohli, Ali Fazal, Pawan Malhotra, Vijay Raaz, and others.
-The film premiered at the 2009 Film Festival of Kerala.
+It premiered at the 2009 Film Festival of Kerala.

 Plot

 The film tells the tale of Mumbai city and the millions who get off the train at VT station at every second of the day, hoping to latch on to the magic of Mumbai.